The Orthologic of Epistemic Modals: Algebraic semantics

 On the one hand, \citet{Moss2014} argues that patterns from nested epistemic modals tell against the collapse principles that these axioms together entail.
-For instance, the sentences in \ref{stackedmight} do not sound obviously equivalent but instead are intuitively increasingly strong:
+For instance, the sentences in \ref{stackedmight} do not sound obviously equivalent but instead are intuitively increasingly strong:\footnote{A potential confound in these cases comes from the phenomenon of modal concord, where different modals do not contribute independent modal meanings; see \citealt{Wijnbergen:2020} for an overview.
+Moss's claim is that these cases are not cases of modal concord; judgments are, to be sure, somewhat tenuous.}

 \ex. \a.
 John might possibly win. \b.
 John might win. \c.
 John certainly might win.

 Judgments here are somewhat difficult to ascertain, however, given that it is very difficult to directly stack epistemic modals in English.